 What happens during a visit to the homeopath?

 Your first visit to the homeopath can take from 1 - 2½ hours.
 Because homeopaths treat the person rather than the illness, the homeopath will interview you at length, asking many questions and observing personality traits, as well as unusual behavioral and physical symptoms.
-The homeopath will also perform a physical examination and possibly order laboratory work.
+The homeopath may also perform a physical examination and possibly order laboratory work.

 What illnesses and conditions respond well?

 Scientific evidence is mixed.
 In some clinical trials, homeopathy appeared to be no better than placebo.
 In other clinical studies, researchers believed they saw benefits from homeopathy.
 More controlled clinical research is needed.

 Homeopathic medicines, because they are diluted, generally don’t have side effects.
 However, some people report feeling worse briefly after starting a homeopathic remedy.
 Homeopaths interpret this as the body temporarily stimulating symptoms while it makes an effort to restore health.
 In people who have serious illnesses, these temporary aggravations of symptoms can be very harmful.
 If you have a serious physical or mental illness, you should only use homeopathy under the guidance of a trained practitioner, and inform everyone on your health care team about any homeopathic medicines you are taking.

 Is homeopathy regulated?